JohnnyGOX17/john-gentile-website/kb/lifestyle/getting_things_done.md

   + Your identity can hold you back ("I'm bad at math") or build you up ("I'm the type of person who doesn't give up, and reads everyday").
   + [Do whatever you can't stop thinking about](https://shime.sh/do-whatever-you-can%27t-stop-thinking-about)
   + Even if you don't like who you are now, be excited about who you're going to be, and work backwards from that.
-* Stop admiring the problem and just do it.
+* Stop admiring the problem and just do it- avoid analysis paralysis.
   + The best way to complete a marathon is [to just show up](https://typesense.org/blog/the-unreasonable-effectiveness-of-just-showing-up-everyday/) and take the first step.
 Activity defeats doubt, discipline over motivation.
 (This also exploits the [Zeigarnik effect](https://en.wikipedia.org/wiki/Zeigarnik_effect) where incomplete tasks create cognitive tension that drives completion).
   + Procrastination comes from not having a drive, which usually means you don't know why, or don't believe, in what you're doing.
 At the same time, motivation is temporary, dedication & discipline is the real test of lasting performance.
   + You can use anger to drive/motivate you in the short term, but be careful to not thrive on it as that turns you into a generally negative/angry person
   + At the same time, don't fall victim to starting things but never finishing them; "Stop starting and start finishing".
   + Once you make a choice, don't wallow in wondering if it was the right one, make it be the right decision.
   + Time flies; the longer you push something off, the time it will take to complete will grow exponentially.
   + Those who dare, win.
 If it makes you happy, take the risk.
 Worst case, you learn.
 Best case, you change your whole life.
+Never be afraid of failure.
   + Sometimes you have to stop sharpening the saw and just start cutting shit.
   + Take responsibility and help yourself- no one is coming to save you and nobody cares about your excuses.
 * Control your control-ables, and don't worry about things out of your control.
   + Happiness is a mindset, not an achievement or place.
+If you believe it's ok, it will be ok.
   + Don't put-off happiness till a future goal or milestone is reached.
 Live in the now.
 [Enjoy the journey, not just the end state](https://www.cs.utexas.edu/users/dahlin/bookshelf/hamming.html).
   + Sometimes having a dream is more important than achieving one; it can give you something to look forward to, a reason to get out of bed and work to be better.
   + Your tribe is your vibe.
 Growing a tribe is never bad but don't neglect your inner circle.